April 20, 2025

 • Stability in Revenue: During economic downturns, midstream companies can maintain profitability, as demand for transportation and storage services typically remains consistent.

-• Investment Opportunities: Investing with a platform like Fieldvest allows you to access diverse midstream projects, which can be less volatile during recessions compared to upstream operations.
+• Investment Opportunities: Investing with a reliable platform allows you to access diverse midstream projects, which can be less volatile during recessions compared to upstream operations.

-By connecting you with reliable energy projects, Fieldvest promotes portfolio diversification while giving you a comprehensive approach to the energy market.
+By connecting with reliable energy projects, you promote portfolio diversification while giving you a comprehensive approach to the energy market.

 Investment Considerations